Futuristic-Dev/Portfolio-Website/README.md

-# Portfolio Website Project in React
+# Portfolio Website Project in Nextjs

 ## Overview

 Welcome to my portfolio website project!
 This project aims to showcase my skills, projects, and experiences in a visually appealing and user-friendly manner.
-The website is built using React, a powerful JavaScript library for building user interfaces.
+The website is built using Nextjs, a powerful JavaScript library for building user interfaces.
 A mission to embark on to understand the React Framework to its maximum.

 ## Project Goals

 1. **Study and Explore React:**
-   - Gain a deeper understanding of React and its core concepts.
+   - Gain a deeper understanding of Nextjs and its core concepts.
-   - Explore the use of React components, state, and props.
+   - Explore the use of Next components, state, and props.

 2. **Responsive Design:**
    - Implement a responsive design to ensure optimal viewing experience across devices.